hoilett/GERI_Gadget/README.md

 This section is still underdevelopment.
 I will be filling it out over the next few weeks.

-## 1. Assemble the printed circuit board
+## 1. Assembling the printed circuit board

 ## 2. Booloading the ATSAMD21